 Mark Zuckerberg Trades $26M In FB Stock

-Mark Zuckerberg, COB And CEO at Facebook (NASDAQ:FB), made a large buy and sell of company shares on November 5, according to a new SEC filing.
+Mark Zuckerberg, CEO at Facebook (NASDAQ:FB), made a large buy and sell of company shares on November 8, according to a new SEC filing.

-Facebook shares are trading down 0.08% at $338.35 at the time of this writing on Tuesday morning.
+Facebook shares are trading up 0.86% at $330.45 at the time of this writing on Thursday morning.

 The Importance of Insider Transactions